aichbauer/node-semantic-git-release-cli/README.md

 ### sgr recover

-With `sgr recover [backup] [b]` you can recover your complete CHANGELOG.md if you just started to use `semantic-git-release-cli` but already released (and tagged) versions.
+With `sgr recover [backup]` you can recover your complete CHANGELOG.md if you just started to use `semantic-git-release-cli` but already released (and tagged) versions.

 ```sh
 # generates the complete CHANGELOG.md